The Ballad of Persse O'Reilly

 (Francis J. Child) – called "The Ballad of Persse O'Reilly", described as a "scurrilous rann against H. C. Earwicker, which recounts the All-Father's fall from grace."

 Eventually, HCE becomes so paranoid he goes into hiding, where he is besieged and reviled by a visiting American at the closed gate of HCE's pub, who is looking for drink after closing time.

 Text and style

-The poem is written in the language of Finnegans Wake, which can be considered a 'Babylonish Dialect' in terms used by Dr Johnson in describing Milton's language in Paradise Lost.
+The poem is written in the language of Finnegans Wake, which can be considered a 'Babylonish Dialect' in terms used by Samuel Johnson in describing Milton's language in Paradise Lost.
 The title is in the guise of an Irish name (Persse was Lady Gregory's maiden name) but perce-oreille is French for "earwig", the earwig being a theme in the text.

 The earwig reference does invite another pun which is that of insect/incest, which links to other themes in Finnegans Wake.

-'Mr Eliot has pointed out the parallel between the blind and musically gifted Milton and the blind and musically gifted Joyce.
-Joyce's blindness or near-blindness forced him away from the visual to the musical and emotional associations of words, and his linguistic erudition supplied another element for the construction of the language of Finnegans Wake.'
+Mr Eliot has pointed out the parallel between the blind and musically gifted Milton and the blind and musically gifted Joyce.
+Joyce's blindness or near-blindness forced him away from the visual to the musical and emotional associations of words, and his linguistic erudition supplied another element for the construction of the language of Finnegans Wake.